kaizencycle/Kaizen-OS/CIVICOS_HUB_COMPLETE.md

-# 🚀 Civic OS Hub - INTEGRATION COMPLETE!
+# 🚀 Kaizen OS Hub - INTEGRATION COMPLETE!

 ## ✅ **MISSION ACCOMPLISHED!**

-I've successfully created the **Civic OS Integration Hub** that connects ALL your services into one unified system!
+I've successfully created the **Kaizen OS Integration Hub** that connects ALL your services into one unified system!

 ### 🎯 **What We Built**